Technology

 • Applied via automated contract tests and canary deployments.

-Async programming skills can be reliably assessed through concurrency tasks, observable handling, backpressure tactics, and failure-mode drills mapped to realistic workloads.
+Interviewers test async skills through concurrency tasks, observable handling, backpressure scenarios, and failure-mode debugging exercises.

 • Present flaky IO, timeouts, and partial failures in exercises.